mikeroyal/Self-Hosting-Guide/README.md

 [Back to The Top](#table-of-contents)

+[NETworkManager](https://github.com/BornToBeRoot/NETworkManager) - A powerful tool for managing networks and troubleshoot network problems.
+It contains features like a WiFi analyzer, IP scanner, port scanner, ping monitor, traceroute, DNS lookup or a LLDP/CDP capture.

 [Wireshark](https://www.wireshark.org/) - The world's foremost network protocol analyzer.

 [Cilium](https://github.com/cilium/cilium) - A networking, observability, and security solution with an eBPF-based dataplane.
 It provides a simple flat Layer 3 network with the ability to span multiple clusters in either a native routing or overlay mode.